tyhallcsu/noguardian/README.md

 Here are the steps to exploit to ChromeBook Extensions (to Bypass GoGuardian)

-UPDATE: JUST GO HERE: https://tylerhalltech.com/noguardian
+UPDATE: JUST GO HERE: https://tylerhalltech.com/noguardian or here: https://tylerhalltech.com/noguardian2/

 ## 1) PREPARE EXPLOIT
 Copy the code here: